Yandex Cloud

 1. Step-by-step guides

-2. Configuring access to a certificate
+2. Configuring access permissions for a certificate

 Configuring access permissions for a certificate